Policy Number: 93

 C. Effort Certification

-1. Distributing Effort Certification Reports: The Office of Academic and Research Affairs is responsible for distributing effort certification reports electronically to those primary individuals working on sponsored projects.
+1. Distributing Effort Certification Reports: Sponsored Projects Administration is responsible for distributing effort certification reports electronically to Primary Individuals working on sponsored projects.

 3. Effort Attestation: Effort certification reports must contain an attestation statement indicating that the certifier has suitable means of verification and the amounts shown are a reasonable estimate of actual work performed during the stated period.